 Sports and Entertainment Law Institute

-Noted sports law expert Michael McCann is joining the University of New Hampshire School of Law to launch a new Sports and Entertainment Law Institute.
-McCann, who has been a visiting professor at UNH Law during the 2012-13 academic year, has been named professor of law and director of the Sports and Entertainment Law Institute.
+Noted sports law expert Michael McCann has joined the University of New Hampshire School of Law and launched a new Sports and Entertainment Law Institute.
+McCann, who was a visiting professor at UNH Law during the 2012-13 academic year, is now professor of law and director of the Sports and Entertainment Law Institute.

-The Sports and Entertainment Law Institute will be a great pairing with our historic strengths in trademark and copyright law.
+The Sports and Entertainment Law Institute is a great pairing with our historic strengths in trademark and copyright law.
 And we are very fortunate to have Michael McCann, one of the most exciting legal scholars in the country, leading the way.